erxes/erxes/docs/docs/components/CollapseContent/collapsecontent.md

 <CollapseContentComponent type="APIcollapsecontent" table={[
   ['contendId', 'string', '', 'Jump to content'],
-  ['* title', 'string', '', 'Title of collapse content'], ['description', 'node', '', 'Description of collapse content that will be placed under title'], ['open', 'boolean', '', 'Activates open function of container and collapse tag'], ['compact', 'boolean', '20px', 'Height of title container'], ['image', 'string', '','Image that will be placed instead of arrows'], ['beforeTitle', 'node','','Node that will be placed left side of title'], ['imageBackground', 'string', '','Background color of image'], ['id', 'string', '','Id of collapse content']
+  ['* title', 'string', '', 'Title'],
-]} />
+  ['description', 'node', '', 'Description that will be displayed under title'], ['open', 'boolean', '', 'Activates open function of container and collapse tag'], ['compact', 'boolean', '20px', 'Height of title container'], ['image', 'string', '','Image that will be placed instead of arrows'], ['beforeTitle', 'node','','Node that will be placed left side of title'], ['imageBackground', 'string', '','Background color of image'], ]} />